You ate a Delta-9 gummy, put on a movie, and waited. An hour goes by, then two hours, and you feel nothing.

 This is the number one reason beginners fail to get high from Delta-9 gummies.

-If you just ate a massive dinner (like a heavy steak, pasta, or a burger) and then immediately eat a gummy for dessert, that gummy is now trapped at the very back of a massive digestive traffic jam.
+If you just ate a massive dinner and then immediately eat a gummy, that gummy is now trapped at the very back of a massive digestive traffic jam.

-Your stomach has to break down all of that heavy food before it even processes the gummy.
+Your stomach has to break down all that heavy food before it can process the gummy.

-The Result: Instead of the THC hitting your bloodstream all at once to create a noticeable “high,” it slowly drips into your system over the course of 4 to 6 hours.
-You won’t feel high; you will just feel mildly relaxed.
+The Result: Instead of the THC hitting you all at once to create a noticeable “high,” it slowly drips into your system over the course of 2 to 4 hours.
+You won’t feel noticeably high; you will just feel mildly relaxed.

 The Fix:

 Eat your gummy on a partially empty stomach.
-The sweet spot is taking the gummy about 30 to 45 minutes before you eat a light meal.
-The small amount of food will help keep the gummy substantial, allowing for a strong, concentrated absorption.
+The sweet spot is taking the gummy about 30 to 45 minutes after you eat a light meal.

 Reason #2: You Got Scammed (Fake Gummies)